coreui/coreui/site/content/docs/4.0/getting-started/download.md

 ## Source files

-Compile Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
+Compile CoreUI for Bootstrap with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
 This option requires some additional tooling:

 - Sass compiler (Libsass or Ruby Sass is supported) for compiling your CSS.
 - [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing

-Should you require [build tools]({{< docsref "/getting-started/build-tools#tooling-setup" >}}), they are included for developing Bootstrap and its docs, but they're likely unsuitable for your own purposes.
+Should you require [build tools]({{< docsref "/getting-started/build-tools#tooling-setup" >}}), they are included for developing CoreUI for Bootstrap and its docs, but they're likely unsuitable for your own purposes.

 <a href="{{< param "download.source" >}}" class="btn btn-bd-primary" onclick="ga('send', 'event', 'Getting started', 'Download', 'Download source');">Download source</a>

-## Examples

-If you want to download and examine our [examples]({{< docsref "/examples" >}}), you can grab the already built examples:

-<a href="{{< param "download.dist_examples" >}}" class="btn btn-bd-primary" onclick="ga('send', 'event', 'Getting started', 'Download', 'Download Examples');">Download Examples</a>

 ## CDN via jsDelivr

-Skip the download with [jsDelivr](https://www.jsdelivr.com/) to deliver cached version of Bootstrap's compiled CSS and JS to your project.
+Skip the download with [jsDelivr](https://www.jsdelivr.com/) to deliver cached version of CoreUI's compiled CSS and JS to your project.

 ```html
 <link href="{{< param "cdn.css" >}}" rel="stylesheet" integrity="{{< param "cdn.css_hash" >}}" crossorigin="anonymous">